HDG-Community/hdg-wiki-two/content/sophont-species/terrans.md

 ---
 title: Terrans
 date: 2026-02-03T00:00:00+00:00
-authors: [Promilie, SlyPrincess, and tbd]
+authors: [Promilie, SlyPrincess, and lorets]
 draft: false
 description: Terrans (humans) within the HDG setting
+weight: 5
 ---
 _Not to be confused by the primary polity terrans lived under at the time of their domestication, the [[terran-accord|Terran Accord]]._
 <br>